 2. Finding the “right” drug molecules

 A variety of screening paradigms exists to identify hit molecules.
 For example, a popular High-throughput screening (HTS) approach involves the screening of millions of chemical compounds directly against the drug target.
-In fact, it is sort of “trial and error” method to find a needle in the haystack.
+In fact, it is a sort of “trial and error” method to find a needle in the haystack.
 This screening paradigm involves the use of complex robotic automation, it is costly and the success rate is rather low.
 But what is good about it, though, is that it assumes no prior knowledge of the nature of the chemical compounds likely to have activity at the target protein.
 So, HTS appears to be an experimental source of ideas for further research, and it provides useful “negative” results to be taken into account.

 Other approaches include fragments screening and a more specialized focused screening approach -- physiological screening.
 This is a tissue-based technique looking for a response more aligned with the final desired in vivo effect as opposed to targeting one specific drug target.